 A doctor may prescribe medications to help with physical symptoms of anxiety such as muscle tension, insomnia, and headaches

-Medication is often an effective treatment option for anxiety disorders and can be used to supplement the therapy that is best for you.
+Medication is often an effective treatment for anxiety disorders and can be used to supplement the therapy that is best for you.

 Your physician will ask about your anxiety disorder symptoms and medical report history.